rettopnivek/Experiments/README.md

 # Experiments
-A collection of scripts and analyses for psychological experiments
+A collection of scripts and analyses for psychological experiments.